BjoernRohr/sampcompR/README.md

 - `dataequalizer()` can be used to reduce one data frame to only columns named similarly in another data frame and a list of variables given to the function.

+- `descriptive_table` can be used to get a descriptive table for a Dataset, including weighting.

 ## References